Glee docuseries to explore behind-the-scenes contoversies

 Another troubled cast member Mark Salling, who played the suitably delinquent Noah ‘Puck’ Puckerman, died not long after the show ended.

-Deadline confirmed that Salling’s death will be a focus of the upcoming documentary.
+Deadline confirmed that Salling’s death will be a focus of the docuseries.

 The actor died in custody in 2018 while awaiting sentencing for possessing child pornography, to which he had pleaded guilty.